gatsbyjs/gatsby/docs/docs/debugging-replace-renderer-api.md

 }
 ```

-Now `gatsby-ssr.js` implements the Styled Components and Redux functionality using a replaceRenderer instance.
+Now `gatsby-ssr.js` implements the Styled Components and Redux functionality using one replaceRenderer instance.
 Now run `gatsby build` and your site will build without errors.

-There's a full repo of this example at: https://github.com/m-allanson/gatsby-replace-renderer-example/commits/master
+All the code from this example is [available on GitHub](https://github.com/m-allanson/gatsby-replace-renderer-example/commits/master).